MicrosoftDocs/azure-stack-docs/AKS-Hybrid/concepts-security-access-identity.md

 ### RoleBindings and ClusterRoleBindings

 Once you define roles to grant permissions to resources, you assign those Kubernetes RBAC permissions with a *RoleBinding*.
 If your AKS cluster [integrates with Microsoft Entra ID](#microsoft-entra-integration), RoleBindings grant permissions to Microsoft Entra users to perform actions within the cluster.
-See [control access using Microsoft Entra ID and Kubernetes RBAC](kubernetes-rbac-23h2.md)
+See [Control access using Microsoft Entra ID and Kubernetes RBAC](kubernetes-rbac-23h2.md)

 #### RoleBindings